 It happens in the best of times.
 A highly motivated senior housing/healthcare lender is anxious to get something done but finds they must give the borrower news they’d rather not hear.

 “Finding capital for senior care projects is a lot less problematic today than it was a few years ago.
 But a program the borrower has relied upon in the past may no longer be an option.
-Or the lender may have tightened underwriting standards and is now offering less on the appraised value of the property,” says Cambridge Realty Capital Companies Managing Director Sampada D’silva.
+Or the lender may have tightened underwriting standards and is now offering less on the appraised value of the property,” says Cambridge Realty Capital Companies Managing Director Anthony Marino.

-“The other type of bad news borrowers may receive is that the lender is going to need even more descriptive information and data than has already been provided,” she said.
+“The other type of bad news borrowers may receive is that the lender is going to need even more descriptive information and data than what has already been provided,” he said.

 This especially applies to popular HUD financing.
 With these loans there effectively is a two-tiered underwriting process – initially by the FHA approved lender, and later by HUD as the application process unfolds.